FireWalkerX/fault_tolerant_router/README.md

 # Fault Tolerant Router

 Fault Tolerant Router is a daemon, running in background on a Linux router or firewall, monitoring the state of multiple internet uplinks/providers and changing the routing accordingly.
-Outgoing connections are spread through the uplinks in a load balancing fashion via Linux multipath routing.
-Fault Tolerant Router monitors the state of the uplinks by routinely pinging well known IP addresses (for example Google public DNS servers) through each outgoing interface.
-Once an uplink goes down, it is excluded from the multipath routing.
-When it comes back up, it is included again.
+Outgoing connections are spread through the uplinks in a load balancing fashion using Linux multipath routing.
+The daemon monitors the state of the uplinks by routinely pinging well known IP addresses (Google public DNS servers, etc.) through each outgoing interface: once an uplink goes down, it is excluded from the multipath routing, when it comes back up, it is included again.
 All of the routing changes are notified to the administrator by email.

 Fault Tolerant Router is well tested and has been used in production for several years, in several sites.